scala/docs.scala-lang/_overviews/toolkit/sttp-json-response.md

 ---
-title: How to parse JSON from an HTTP response body?
+title: How to handle a JSON response?
 type: section
-description: How to read JSON from an HTTP response body?
+description: Reading JSON in the response of a request with sttp
-num: 24
+num: 32
-previous-page: sttp-send-file
+previous-page: sttp-json-body
-next-page: sttp-send-json-body
+next-page: sttp-upload-file
 ---

 {% include markdown.html path="_markdown/install-sttp.md" %}

 To read the JSON body of an HTTP response, you can use the integration between uPickle and sttp.
 This tutorial teaches how to do it in two steps:
-1. Defining your own data type and its uPickle `ReadWriter`
+1. Defining your own data type and its uPickle `ReadWriter`.
-2. Configuring the response of an HTTP request and sending it using sttp
+2. Handling the response of a request.

 As an example, we are going to use the [Github REST API](https://docs.github.com/en/rest/users) to get information about the octocat user.